ThomasMBury/charlie-bury-website/content/en/_index.md

 <div class="tl lh-copy f4 measure-wide">

-My mission as a screenwriter and script consultant is to entertain, provoke thought, and create emotional resonance in audiences worldwide.
-By focusing on the poetics of drama and classical narratives, my work seeks to reflect the human experience in all its complexity and beauty.
+My work across screenwriting, fiction, and poetry seeks to entertain, provoke thought, and strike a profound emotional chord.
+Rooted in the poetics of drama, classical narrative structures, and the depth of Christian theology, I explore the human experience in all its fractured complexity and redemptive beauty.

+Filtered through the meticulous, observational lens of an autistic mind, my stories aim to capture the myriad realities of everyday life.
+Ultimately, we map the meaning of our lives by the stories we choose to pass on.

 Thank you for visiting.
-Please reach out if you would like to request a script or discuss your own project.
+Please reach out to request writing samples or to discuss collaborating on your own projects.

 ---